uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-8.md

 # navigating to browser, localhost:8080
 ```

+You can ignore warnings/errors about security vulnerabilities.

 If you get errors after `npm install` on Mac OS, look for an error about Xcode.
 If there is an error about Xcode, you may need to install it: [Xcode](https://developer.apple.com/xcode/).

+If there is an error like `favicon.ico: Invalid Version: undefined`
+this is because of a bug in parcel bundler 1.12.4, so downgrade to 1.12.3 by
+running `npm install parcel-bundler@1.12.3`.

 **Question 1**: What do you see in the browser?
 When you open another tab and perform a click/drag action, what happens?